vijaysharm/ehyo-android/README.md

 +++ Need to support a non-existent manifest (as an empty file) ++ Support adding build variables in the freemaker template (minApiLevel, build version, etc...)
-++ Support loading templates from disk or remote (and not just ones from the packaged JAR) ++ Support displaying the description for a template with --about ++ Support optional in the template parameter file
+++ Support loading templates from disk or remote (and not just ones from the packaged JAR) ++ Support optional in the template parameter file
 +++ See blank activity template
 ++ Support --<parameter> where the argument is the same parameter in the template ++ Read the min- supported properties on the template object and filter out non-applicable ones during execution
++ Support the 'revision' attribute on dependencies from template (see Login Activity)

 + Write integration tests
 ++ for templates
 ++ for entire application

-+ Unit test existing commands
++ Move all TODOs to Issues list.

 ##Roadmap
 + Provide a way to create a new Android application